Apply settings for Android mobile devices

-You can manage user application auditing, account sync and wipe, lock screen details and widgets, and the Android Device Manager.
+You can manage application auditing, account sync and wipe, lock screen details and widgets, and the Android Device Manager.

 - Disable—Select this option to prevent device users from setting up a work profile.
-Existing work profiles set up on previously enrolled devices are not affected.
+Existing work profiles set up on registered devices are not affected.

 Apps and data sharing

 You can give users permission to install apps.
 You can also control what users can share from installed apps.
 These settings apply to company-owned devices and BYOD devices with work profiles, except where noted.

 This setting is supported for Android 5.0 Lollipop and later devices, except where noted.

 Controls whether users can share data and files, such as photos, from their work profile to the personal space on their device.

 When you check the Allow content sharing from Work Profile to personal space box: